Mordorreal/redmine_document_library_gdrive/README.md

 4. Create Google Project in https://console.developers.google.com and add http://yourredmine.com/auth/google_oauth2/callback and https://yourredmine.com/auth/google_oauth2/callback as callbacks.

-5. Enable GDrive API in Google Developer Console.
+5. Enable GDrive and Google+ API in Google Developer Console for your project.

 ## Uninstalling a plugin
 1. Run the following command to downgrade your database (make a db backup before):